Apple Books vs Google Books

 2013.
 Apple iBooks app is now available on OS X Desktop

-Apple has successfully brought its ebook purchasing and reading application, iBooks, to their latest version of OS X, Mavericks. iBooks has traditionally held the position of the "third" largest ebook store, trailing behind Amazon's Kindle store and Barnes & Noble's Nook.
-This strategic move enhances the app's prominence on desktop platforms and grants users the convenience of purchasing books on one platform while enjoying them across various mobile devices.
-With the desktop app, users can organize their book collection into personalized collections, smoothly navigate between pages through swiping gestures, and even switch to "night mode" for reduced eye strain in low-light environments.
-Additionally, the app fully supports the interactive features found within iBooks books, enhancing the reading experience with multimedia elements and interactive content.
+Apple has adapted its ebook purchasing and reading app iBooks to the latest version of OS X, Mavericks. iBooks has traditionally been the “third” ebook store following Amazon’s Kindle store and Barnes & Noble’s Nook.
+This update enhances the app’s visibility on the desktop and enables users to buy books on one platform and read them on mobile devices.
+The desktop application allows users to organize books into collections, swipe between pages and switch to “night mode” to minimize eye strain in low-light conditions.
+Additionally, the app supports interactive features of iBooks titles.

 2012.
 Flipboard adds book discovery via Apple iBooks

-Introducing Flipboard, the social magazine app that seamlessly connects to your social networks and curates your favorite sources to create a personalized magazine experience filled with news, articles, audio, video, and now, books.
-Originally launched as an iPad app, Flipboard continues to prioritize its relationship with Apple, as evidenced by its new books category, which serves as a gateway to Apple's expansive iBooks store, boasting an impressive selection of 1.5 million books.
-Within Flipboard, each book features a synopsis and a direct link to iBooks, allowing readers to effortlessly purchase captivating reads for their iBooks library.
-The launch of this new category includes tailored bookshelves for several countries, such as the United States, Canada, the U.K., Brazil, Australia, Germany, France, the Netherlands, Italy, and Spain.
-Unfortunately, it appears that Android users of Flipboard may not have access to this new category at present.
+Flipboard is the social magazine app that links to your social networks and incorporates your favorite sources to create a personalized magazine, featuring news, articles, audio and video content.
+And now—books.
+Flipboard began as an iPad app and seems to still have a closer relationship with Apple than with Google, Kindle, or Nook.
+The new books section functions solely as a gateway to Apple’s iBooks store, which offers 1.5 million titles.
+Each book in Flipboard provides a summary and a link to iBooks, allowing readers to easily purchase a must-have addition to their iBooks library.
+The new section was introduced with custom bookshelves for the United States, Canada, the U.K., Brazil, Australia, Germany, France, the Netherlands, Italy and Spain.
+Naturally, it seems Android Flipboard users will not have access to this new section.

 2012.
 Apple iBooks 3.0: vertical scrolling, book updates, social reading